A walkthrough to 2020's Game Developers Conference.

 Anyway, whether you’re new to the industry or new to the conference, GDC can be nerve-wracking.
 Game audio folks are not immune to this.
 In fact, because music and sound effects are often, sadly, an afterthought in many dev cycles–and because audio people are far too frequently the weird orbiting satellites of a dev team, isolated and left out of the loop–GDC can feel even more daunting to us sound-oriented types.

-This March will mark my 10th year at GDC, and in that time, I’ve made about every dumb mistake you can make at a major industry conference.
+Last March will mark my 10th year at GDC, and in that time, I’ve made about every dumb mistake you can make at a major industry conference.

 If you want to get the most out of the conference, you can’t just show up.
 Lots of people do that, and that’s fine, but if you really want to have an edge, make sure all your ducks are in a row beforehand.
 Then put your ducks away, weirdo, and make sure you’re ready for the show.